EliahKagan/ImageViewer/getting-pipenv.md

 ## Installing `pipenv` with your system&rsquo;s package manager

-If you're using a GNU/Linux system, it&rsquo;s likely been packaged your system&rsquo;.
-For example, on all recent versions of Debian and Ubuntu, you can just run:
+If you're using a GNU/Linux system, it&rsquo;s likely been packaged your system.
+For example, on all recent versions of Debian and Ubuntu, you can just
+run:

 ```bash
 sudo apt update